 Lack of personalization is hurting your training performance.
 It’s a FACT

 Imagine if some of these exercises above were too hard for you.
 Your body will try to compensate with a poor form, movement dysfunction and possibly risk injury if it’s too challenging.
 And now imagine if some of these exercises were too easy they wouldn’t challenge your muscles to grow – you’d simply be wasting your time.
-This is why we created Calisthenics Academy: to offer a fully personalized training program reflecting exactly where your level is for optimal performance.
+This is why we created The Movement Athlete Academy: to offer a fully personalized training program reflecting exactly where your level is for optimal performance.